Razorfang/MyGentoo/README.md

 ```

 You can now use the *emerge* command-line tool to install packages.
 The first thing we'll do is install an *ntp* client, so that our system's time is always correct.
 We'll also make sure this is always done on boot.

+Now is also a good time to understand the use flags of packages.
+When you install a packages with the *--ask* option, it will show you which USE flags are available.
+Enabled flags are in red, and disabled flags are in blue.
+It's always good to review the default flags before installing a package, to ensure you're getting the features you want.

 ```
 emerge --ask net-misc/ntp